Policy Number: II-8

 Discrimination or harassment of employees having or regarded as having a contagious disease is prohibited.

-Students who fail to comply this policy and applicable state and federal laws are subject to sanctions in accordance with the Student Code of Conduct.
+Students who fail to comply with this policy and applicable state and federal laws or emergency declarations are subject to sanctions in accordance with the Student Code of Conduct.

-Employees who fail to comply with all applicable Virginia Western Community College, VCCS, and DHRM policies and procedures, and applicable state and federal laws are subject to formal disciplinary action.
+Employees who fail to comply with all applicable Virginia Western Community College, VCCS, and DHRM policies and procedures, and applicable state and federal laws or emergency declarations are subject to formal disciplinary action.

 DHRM Policy 4.52, Public Health Emergency Leave